oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Blinding claim names can help to avoid this potential privacy issue.
-In many cases, however, Verifiers can already deduce this or similar information just from the identification of the issuer and the schema used for the SD-JWT.
+In many cases, however, Verifiers can already deduce this or similar information just from the identification of the Issuer and the schema used for the SD-JWT.
 Blinding claim names might not provide additional privacy if this is the case.

 Furthermore, re-using the same value to blind a claim name may limit the privacy benefits.